Personalized Addison Storybook — Make Her the Hero

 Can I add Addison's photo to the storybook?

 Yes!
-Our AI technology can incorporate Addison's photo into the story illustrations, making them truly the star of the adventure.
-Imagine Addison's delight at seeing themselves illustrated as the hero, riding dragons or exploring magical forests!
+Our AI technology can incorporate Addison's photo into the story illustrations, making them the star of the adventure.
+Imagine Addison's delight at seeing themselves illustrated as the hero, riding dragons or exploring enchanted forests!

 Can grandparents order a personalized story for Addison?